md-cs-student-unipi/Advanced-Programming/04-Polymorphism.md

 When a container is modified iterators to it can become invalid: the result of operations on  them is not defined.

 ### Memory model
 STL abstract the memory model with _allocators_.
-Allocators are classes that incapsulate the information about the memory model.
+Allocators are classes that encapsulate the information about the memory model.
 Each container is parametrized by such an allocator to let the implementation unchanged when switching memory models.

 ### Limitations
-- Iterators provides a linear view of a container, so can be defined only algorithm operating on single-dimention containers.
+- Iterators provides a linear view of a container, so can be defined only algorithm operating on single-dimension containers.
 - Iterators keep information about the state of the visit: the complexity of the state grow with the complexity of the container.
 - Lack of error checking with STL.
 - All facilities of the compiler fails with STL.